Agency contact information:

 - All qualifying person information.
 Attach the qualifying person's original passing examination results.
 Exam bulletins and registration are available at www.pearsonvue.com or (877) 258-9221.
 Examination results expire after two years.
 If the examination was taken more than two years prior to this application, attach Course Completion Certificate(s) documenting seven hours of continuing education for each license period after the expiration of the examination results.
 The qualifying person must be the chief executive officer of the corporation, the general partner of the partnership, the chief manager of the LLC or a managing employee who is regularly employed by the applicant and is actively engaged in the business of residential contracting or residential remodeling on behalf of the applicant.

-Also, refer to the Dept. of Labor & Industry information in regards to Who needs a license? and View Residential Roofer Exam Information
+Also, refer to the Dept. of Labor & Industry information in regards to License requirements for residential roofing and View Residential Roofer Exam Information

 License fee - $200